Scottish Conservative leader calls for Boris Johnson to quit

 But Mr Ross - who is an MP as well as an MSP - said the prime minister's position was "no longer tenable".

-The Scottish Tory leader said he had a "difficult conversation" with Mr Johnson on Wednesday afternoon, and that he would write to the 1922 Committee to register his lack of confidence in the prime minister.
+The Scottish Tory leader said he had a "difficult conversation" with Mr Johnson on Wednesday afternoon, and that he would write to the 1922 Committee to register his lack of confidence in his leadership.

-He said: "He is the prime minister, it is his government that put these rules in place, and he has to be held to account for his actions".
+He said: "He is the prime minister, it is his government that put these rules in place, and he has to be held to account for his actions."

 Mr Johnson faced calls to quit from opposition parties during prime minister's questions, after admitting for the first time that he attended the event.